AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/error-sso-users-unable-log-in-various-errors.md

 * Sorry, you can't access [!DNL Workfront] through this login screen. [!DNL Workfront] is set up for Federated Single Sign-On with SAML 2.0.
 Please contact your [!DNL Workfront] administrator.
 * That username/password combination wasn't quite right.
 Make sure your caps lock isn't on and try again.
-* Sorry, you do not have access to Workfront.
-Please contact your Workfront administrator to get a username and password.
+* Sorry, you do not have access to [!DNL Workfront].
+Please contact your [!DNL Workfront] administrator to get a username and password.

 ## Solution